 The following timelines have been developed by IPA for supplier compliance with the specifications outlined in Section 3.
-These timelines will be formalised in the contracts developed for procurement of each in-scope item as defined by the IPA at its discretion.
+These timelines will be formalized in the contracts developed for procurement of each in-scope item as defined by the IPA at its discretion.

-Agency Phase 1 Phase 2 Phase 3 Phase 4 GDF / Stop TB Partnership Voluntary but preferred Voluntary but preferred Voluntary but preferred Voluntary but preferred The Global Fund Voluntary but preferred Voluntary but preferred Voluntary but preferred Voluntary but preferred UNDP Voluntary but preferred Voluntary but preferred Voluntary but preferred Voluntary but preferred UNFPA Voluntary but preferred Voluntary but preferred Voluntary but preferred Voluntary but preferred USAID GHSC-PSM 30 Dec 2018 30 Dec 2019 30 Jun 2020 30 Jun 2022
+Agency Phase 1 Phase 2 Phase 3 Phase 4 Phase 5

+GDF / Stop TB Voluntary but preferred

+UNDP Voluntary but preferred

+UNFPA Voluntary but preferred

+USAID 30 Dec 2018 30 Dec 2019 30 Jun 2020 30 Jun 2022 30 Dec 2024